 Is phlebotomy a good career choice?
-It’s certainly a popular choice at the moment.
+It’s certainly popular with people who want a more secure and stable future.

-Due to advancements in technology and equipment, physicians are discovering more from blood samples than ever before.
-But, they need people to fill the jobs required to work directly with patients and take blood.
-But, just because it’s currently a popular career choice, is it the right job for you?
+Due to advancements in technology, there’s a huge demand for people to fill blood draw jobs and other health positions that are similar to phlebotomy.
+But, although it’s currently a popular career choice, is it the right job for you?

-You may be seeking an entry level position because it seems like an easy way into the medical profession.
+You may be seeking an entry level position because it seems like a good way to get into the medical profession.
 But there is much more to this position than many people may realize.
 Weighing up every option is important when you’re deciding on a long-term career.

-It’s important to understand what is required so you can decide if it’s a career that matches your skillset.
+It’s important to understand what’s required so you can determine if it’s a career that matches your personal skillset and future salary expectations.
 Let’s take a closer look at the positives and negatives of becoming a phlebotomist.

 Table of Contents